 A comparison between two alternative approaches to determine atmospheric and surface state parameters, such as profiles of water vapour and temperature, surface temperature and spectral emissivity, by exploiting simultaneously both FORUM and IASI-NG measurements has been carried out by CNR-INO.
-The team examined the synergistic retrieval of state parameters from the simultaneous inversion of both measurements, and the a posteriori combination, via the Complete Data Fusion method, of the state parameters retrieved from the individual measurements.
-CNR-INO found that the exploitation of IASI-NG measurements would significantly improve the quality of FORUM retrieval products.
+Daily TROPOMI Level 2 SO, data have been used to analyse the changes in the degassing behaviour in The team examined the synergistic retrieval of state parameters from the simultaneous inversion of both the periods before, during and after the eruption of Nyiragongo.
+University of Manchester also applied Sentinel-1 SAR data to look for ground deformation patterns on the volcano and the surrounding areas. measurements, and the a posteriori combination, via the Complete Data Fusion method, of the state The SO2 flux time series shows a slight increase in degassing the days before the eruption while no parameters retrieved from the individual measurements.
+CNR-INO found that the exploitation of IASI-NG deformation is visible in the pre-eruptive interferograms. measurements would significantly improve the quality of FORUM retrieval products.